Home > Fire Safety > The New International Terminal Guwahati Airport Building: Providing the Highest Degree of Safety from Fire

-Since airports are extremely important public buildings and mass transit areas, occupied by thousands of people at any point, fire and life safety is very critical.
-Combustible exterior cladding materials present an increase in fire hazard which result in fire incidents.
+Since airports are extremely important public buildings and mass transit areas, occupied by thousands of people at any point, fire and life safety are very critical.
+Combustible exterior cladding materials present an increase in fire hazards which result in fire incidents.
 Most death incidents are related to smoke exposure and toxicity rather than direct flame and heat exposure.
 Falling, burning debris can be a significant hazard and can cause downward fire spread.
-Hence the use of fire-safe façade cladding materials, which are absolutely non-combustible and fall under Class A1 /components with the limited release of toxic smoke (A2-s1,d0) by the third party accredited certified testing laboratories, is critical to ensure complete safety of human life and property damage.
+Hence the use of fire-safe façade cladding materials, which are absolutely non-combustible and fall under Class A1 /components with the limited release of toxic smoke (A2-s1,d0) by the third-party accredited certified testing laboratories, is critical to ensure complete safety of human life and property damage.
 Airport design should not compromise on the material specification with respect to the fire code.
-Guwahati airport has carefully scrutinised each exterior material specification and ensured a thorough study on the active and passive fire protection.
+Guwahati airport has carefully scrutinized each exterior material specification and ensured a thorough study on the active and passive fire protection.

 What is the role of façade and cladding materials and installation technologies on the fire safety of the airport?

 The roofing system of Guwahati Airport comprises of insulated Zincalume/Galvalume standing seam roof.
-The roofing system is installed with mineral wool (stone wool or glass wool) materials as part of a system which contributes to achieving fire performance requirements, better tolerances to withstand high temperatures without losing its properties and integrity, translate to longer effective lifespans as well as provide better insulation against heat.
+The roofing system is installed with mineral wool (stone wool or glass wool) materials as part of a system that contributes to achieving fire performance requirements, better tolerances to withstand high temperatures without losing its properties and integrity, translate to longer effective lifespans as well as provide better insulation against heat.
 These factors add value beyond the fire resistance performance of the building element.

 Please throw some light on aspects such as façade openings, ventilators, and other façade designs that would help to prevent fire and its spread?